Thrive Approach Adolescence Licensed Practitioner Course

 You will also explore how Thrive-Online, our profiling and action-planning tool, can be used to identify the social and emotional needs of the young people you work with.
 You will be shown how to identify the relevant strategies and action plans that will support their development.

-This course, leading to Thrive Licensed Practitioner status, is ideal for anyone working closely with adolescents in a teaching, health care or social care role.
+This course, leading to Thrive Licenced Practitioner status, is ideal for anyone working closely with adolescents in a teaching, health care or social care role.
 It is particularly beneficial to professionals with pastoral responsibilities, including safeguarding, special educational needs, SEMH education or a tutor role.

 There are no previous qualifications required to undertake this course, other than being comfortable with day-to-day use of a laptop or tablet, having a role working with young people and wanting to make a difference.